amandaghassaei/gpu-io/README.md

 loop(); // Start animation loop.
 ```

-[Demo this code](https://apps.amandaghassaei.com/gpu-io/examples/demo/) - You should see the noise blur, refresh the page to start it over.
+[Demo this code](https://apps.amandaghassaei.com/gpu-io/examples/demo/) - You should see the noise slowly blur, refresh the page to start it over.

 ## Examples